Non-singular vortices with positive mass in 2+1 dimensional Einstein gravity with AdS$_3$ and Minkowski background: ADM mass and its representation as an integral over matter

 \subsection{ADM mass}

 The spacetime is asymptotically AdS$_3$, a maximally symmetric spacetime with isometry group $SO(2,2)$.
 It clearly has a timelike Killing vector since no metric components has a dependence on time.
 The notion of a conserved energy (the ADM mass) should therefore clearly apply to matter embedded in AdS$_3$.
 Maximally symmetric spacetimes can be viewed as the ground states of General Relativity \cite{Carroll} so that it is reasonable to set their energy to be zero.
 This requires one to subtract out from the Hamiltonian the contribution of the background.
 This subtraction mechanism is already implemented in the usual formulation of the ADM mass because Minkowski spacetime by itself would otherwise contribute a divergent energy \cite{Poisson}.
 We can therefore calculate the ADM mass using one of its typical forms \cite{Poisson} suitably generalized to $2+1$ dimensions \beq M= -2 \alpha\, \lim_{C_t \to R} \oint_{C_t} (k-k_0) \sqrt{\sigma} N(R) d \theta \eeq{M} where $C_t$ is the circle at spatial infinity (i.e. the computational boundary $r=R$), $N(R)= [B_0(R)]^{1/2}=[A_0(R)]^{1/2}$ is the lapse, $\sigma_{AB}$ is the metric on $C_t$, $k$ is the extrinsic curvature of $C_t$ embedded on the two-dimensional spatial surface obtained by setting $t$ to be constant in \reff{metric} and $k_0$ is the extrinsic curvature of $C_t$ embedded in the two-dimensional spatial surface of AdS$_3$.
 A simple calculation yields \beq k= \dfrac{[A(R)]^{1/2}}{R} \quad;\quad k_0= \dfrac{[A_0(R)]^{1/2}}{R} \quad \word{and}\quad \sqrt{\sigma} =R\,. \eeq{extrinsic} The ADM mass is then given by \beq M= 4 \pi \alpha \,\Big(A_0(R) -[A_0(R)A(R)]^{1/2}\Big)\,. \eeq{ADMMass2} As a simple check, if $A(R)=A_0(R)$ then $M=0$ so that empty AdS$_3$ space has zero mass, the expected and desired result.
 We can simplify the above formula.
 From Eqs. \reff{A0} and \reff{AR} we have that $A(R)=-\Lambda R^2 +D =A_0(R) + (D-C)$.
 At large $R$, $A_0(R)>>(D-C)$ so that a binomial expansion of $[A_0(R)A(R)]^{1/2}$ at large $R$ yields $A_0(R) + \dfrac{1}{2} (D-C)$.
 We therefore obtain that $M= 2 \pi \alpha \,(C-D)$.
-The final expression for the mass in an AdS$_3$ background is then \beq M_{AdS_3}= 2 \pi \alpha \,(A_0(R)-A(R))\,. \eeq{M2} Note that we recover the BTZ black hole spacetime asymptotically.
+The final expression for the mass in an AdS$_3$ background is then\footnote{Eq. \ref{M2} is valid when $|A(R)/A_0(R) -1|<<1$.
+This is completely satisfied in all the cases we ran (see values in Table 1).
+For example, in case I of Table 1, $|A(10)/A_0(10) -1|=0.0004$ and the percentage difference between the mass given by Eq. \ref{ADMMass2} and Eq. \ref{M2} is $0.0008\%$.
+This is such a tiny difference that for all intents and purposes it can be neglected.
+The advantage of using Eq. \ref{M2} over Eq. \ref{ADMMass2} is that it leads to a more compact and less cumbersome expression for the mass integration formula.} \beq M_{AdS_3}= 2 \pi \alpha \,(A_0(R)-A(R))\,. \eeq{M2} Note that we recover the BTZ black hole spacetime asymptotically.
 In the BTZ literature \cite{BTZ1,BTZ2}, $\alpha$ is set to $1/(2 \pi)$ and $C$ to zero.
 We then obtain $D=-M$ so that $A(R)=-\Lambda R^2 -M$ and $B(R) =k\,A(R)$ which represents the BTZ black hole spacetime asymptotically (the presence of the positive constant $k$ in $B(R)$ has no effect on the spacetime: all curvature scalars are independent of $k$).